 The Cost of Treating Dental Emergencies

 It’s difficult to give you a precise cost estimate without examining your mouth first.
-That’s because there are a wide-range of dental emergencies, which in turn require a variety of treatments solutions from your dentist in Bedford.
+That’s because there are a wide-range of dental emergencies, which in turn require a variety of treatment solutions from your dentist in Bedford.
 Treatment options can vary from prescribing antibiotics to serious dental restoration, which is why the cost of dental emergencies will depend.
-We accept dental insurance, and our friendly team is experienced in maximizing your benefits while minimizing your out-of-pocket costs.
+Our friendly team is experienced and will help you find the financial option best for you.
 If you’re experiencing dental pain, call us right away for treatment.
 The longer you wait, the more extensive and expensive your treatment may be.